 Late Archaic sites are difficult to distinguish from Early or Middle Woodland sites because of similarities in assemblages.
-What traits can be used to distinguish between Archaic and Woodland corner-notched point styles or Early and Late Archaic side-notched dartpoints (e.g., Oxbow and Yonkee)?
-Are there diagnostic attributes of core or flake morphology which can be used to identify particular Archaic periods or complexes in lieu of diagnostic points?
-Definitions should be formulated on the basis of large samples from contexts with multiple unproblematic radiocarbon dates.
+What traits can be used to distinguish between Archaic and Woodland corner-notched point styles or Early and Late Archaic side-notched dart points (e.g., Oxbow and Yonkee)?
+Are there diagnostic attributes of core or flake morphology which can be used to identify Archaic periods or complexes in lieu of diagnostic points?
+Definitions should be formulated based on large samples from contexts with multiple unproblematic radiocarbon dates.
+Regional Interaction

 In other SU there is evidence of less interaction occurring during the Archaic period as compared to the Paleo and Woodland periods.
 Is this also the case of peoples living in the SRSU?
-Based on nonlocal material source areas, what is the evidence for changes in directionality of interaction through the Archaic periods?
+Based on nonlocal material source areas, what is the evidence for changes in directionality of interaction through the Archaic periods and into the Plains Woodland period?
 Sourcing of materials should be undertaken when samples (e.g., obsidian, and copper) are recovered from discrete components of known age.

 Although isolated Archaic projectile points are relatively common, only recently have buried occupation sites been identified.
-When testing or excavations of multiple component sites are conducted, careful attention must be given to separation of artifacts, natural strata, and archeological samples by components.
+When testing or excavations of multiple component sites are conducted, careful attention must be given to separation of artifacts, natural strata, and archaeological samples by components.
 Any property with the potential to yield data concerning this tradition would be eligible for nomination, given sufficient integrity.

-Thus far, property and feature types identified in the study area include isolated finds of projectile points, cultural material scatters, and a possible burial location.
-Anticipated feature types based upon inventories from adjacent study areas include hearths, jump sites, cairns, rock alignments, stone circles, and pits.
-Functional site types such as field camps, residential bases, locations, stations, caches, and ceremonial are likely to be present.
+Thus far, property and feature types identified in the study area include isolated finds of projectile points, cultural material scatters, remnants of a circular structure, hearths, artifact concentrations, stone circles, and a possible burial location.
+Anticipated feature types based upon inventories from adjacent study areas include jump sites, cairns, rock alignments, and pits.
+Functional site types such as field camps, residential bases, locations, stations, caches, and ceremony are present.
+Stations and caches are also likely to be present.